← Back to Automation Failure Modes

 Formal ownership is mandatory when:

-- Failure would cause a customer-facing outage.
+- A failure would cause a customer-facing outage or revenue loss.

 Personal accountability is acceptable when: